observability-lab-cse/observability-lab-workshop/06-dashboards/README.md

 Secondly, we need to visualize these queries somehow on a dashboard. 📊✨

 ## 📈 How to get the data we need

-> **📌 Starting point 📌**
->
-> In case you have not completed the previous sections:
->
-> - Check out this branch: [section/06-dashboards](https://github.com/observability-lab-cse/observability-lab/tree/section/06-dashboards)
-> - Copy .env.example file into .env and update the file with your values
-> - Run `make` from the root folder.

 Let's walk through one of the examples: "We would like to actually know the temperature of each of our devices, their names, and status."